I need to see an advisor. What should I do?

 View the Transfer Credit Reevaluation and Preapproval page for more information regarding transfer credit.

-What steps do I take to get credit for Cooperative Education or an internship?
+What steps do I take to get credit for an internship?

 Visit with the departmental office of your major.
-For Cooperative Education, you need to sign up with the Coop office in CARR 303 or Glass 103.
+You will also need to sign up with the Career Center's office in CARR 303 or Glass 103.
 Visit their website for more information.

 Where do I get information about graduate school?